 Managing Editor Janet Reynolds started in the publishing business a long time ago, and has been passionate about children’s literature for even longer.
 With a background in communications, literature and early education, HUTCH magazine is a perfect project to combine her interests.
 After managing the daily operations of the Blue Bunny Bookstore for eleven years, Janet is happy to share the creative mission and spirit of the store with the aspiring young writers and artists who submit their work to HUTCH magazine.
 She loves seeing the delight and pride on the contributors’ faces on publication party night each season.

 Teen Editor/Youth Leader Maxwell Surprenant serves as the Co-Founder and Creative Director of Catching Joy, Inc., a nonprofit that promotes volunteerism beginning with kids, teens, and their families.
 His organization has aided more than 60 charities and mobilized more than 60,000 people to help others.
 His short film, "Catching Joy: The Impact of Giving Back" won Honorable Mention in the 2015 White House Student Film Festival, and he was honored to receive an award from President Barack Obama.
 He attended the 2016 South By South Lawn: A White House Festival of Ideas, Art, and Action.
 Maxwell has earned national awards for his work: 2019 President's Volunteer Service Award, John F. Kennedy "Make A Difference" Award, The Prudential Spirit of Community, The Gloria Barron Prize, Peace First Challenge Prize, Lady Gaga's Born This Way "Channel Kindness" Award, GenerationOn's Hasbro Community Action Hero and Dana Farber Cancer Institute/Jimmy Fund "Big Idea" Prize.
 He won the 2017 "Digital4Good" Award and presented his ideas at Twitter HQ.
-He's preparing his first Youth TEDxTalk titled "Catching Joy: Youth Have Passion and Power and Can Change the World."
+He recently presented his first Youth TEDxTalk titled "Catching Joy: Youth Have Passion and Power and Can Change the World."